 The purpose of this Privacy Notice is to make it easier for you to understand how TWUL use and protect your personal data.

-This Privacy Notice outlines how and what personal data we collect, how that data is used, stored, retained and the basis on which we disclose your personal data (this means any information or data about you which identifies you or allows us to identify you when combined with other data), as well as your rights in respect of such personal data.
+This Privacy Notice outlines how and what personal data we collect, how that data is used, stored, retained and the basis on which we disclose your personal data (this means any information which identifies you or allows us to identify you when combined with other data), as well as your rights in respect of such personal data.